A model-based restricted shapley value to measure the players' contribution to shot actions in football: The action-based xGA model

-The new \textit{expected Goal Action} (xGA) model is used in this study to estimate the worth or cohesion function $\upsilon$.
-This model extends the traditional expected goals (xG) framework \cite{cefis2025accuracy} by incorporating contextual factors that influence a team's offensive actions prior to a shot.
-The xGA model accounts not only for the shot itself but also for the entire team action, including aspects such as build-up play, player positioning, and the game situation.
-The enhanced measure thus provides a more comprehensive assessment of the quality and value of shot-related actions.
+The new action-based \textit{expected Goal Action} (xGA) model is used in this study to estimate the worth or cohesion function $\upsilon$.
+This model can be seen as an advancement of the xG that includes aspects such as build-up play, player positioning, and the game situation.
+This enhanced measure thus provides a more comprehensive assessment of the quality and value of shot-related actions.

-The two models share the same binary outcome vector $\mathbf{Y}$ of length $H$, with $Y_h = 1$ if the shot action $h$ results in a goal and $Y_h = 0$ otherwise.
-The difference is in the design matrix $\mathbf{X}$ of dimension $H \times K$, whose $K$ columns contain the features describing each action: the xG model takes into account only the $shot$ features \texttt{X, Y} and \texttt{Shot Angle}, while the xGA model also considers the $action$ features \texttt{first\_pass\_x, first\_pass\_y, passNb, playersNb, avg\_pass\_distance, plPerformanceIndex, h\_a} and \texttt{situation} (see Table \ref{tab:descr_stats} for details).
+The xG and the xGA models share the same binary outcome vector $\mathbf{Y}$ of length $H$, with $Y_h = 1$ if the shot action $h$ results in a goal and $Y_h = 0$ otherwise.
+The difference is in the design matrix $\mathbf{X}$ of dimension $H \times K$, whose $K$ columns contain the features describing each action: the present xGA model inherits the $shot$ related features \texttt{X, Y}, \texttt{Shot Angle} from the xG model, and adds the $action$ related features \texttt{first\_pass\_x, first\_pass\_y, passNb, playersNb, avg\_pass\_distance, plPerformanceIndex, h\_a} and \texttt{situation} (see Table \ref{tab:descr_stats} for details).
 As the xG model is $nested$ in the xGA model, only this last one is considered, but the following explanation can be easily extended to the first one.

 The xGA model allows to estimate the conditional probability of scoring a goal for a given action $h = 1, 2, \ldots, H$ based on its associated vector of $K$ features $\mathbf{X}_h$: